jarmo/candalf/README.md

 EOF
 ```

-Note that instead of using `read` we now pass password to the `encpipe` via an
+Note that instead of using `read` command we now pass password to the `encpipe` via an
 envionrment variable `$CANDALF_PASSWORD`.
 It is also a good practice to bail
 out early with an error when that environment variable has not been set.

-Now, to execute candalf just specify password on the command line like this:
+Now, to execute candalf, just specify password on the command line like this:
 ```
    CANDALF_PASSWORD="encryption-password" candalf example.org example-book.sh
 ```
+Make sure that you run command like this with some spaces as a prefix so that shell does not preserve that into its history!

 ## Casting Spells Locally